 From Bank to Bush

-That pause became a physical move too.
-We left the city and moved to the bush — 200 acres of ancient land in a World Heritage area just north of Sydney.
+Three decades ago I was building a career in banking in Europe.
+Then I moved to 200 acres of ancient bushland in a World Heritage area just north of Sydney.

 Out here there's a lot of space, not much distraction, and no familiar rhythm to hide behind.

 This land is quiet.
 The stillness is almost deafening.
 And it does something to you.
 At first I did what any sensible modern person does in the face of stillness: I kept busy.
 Building, fixing, clearing, repairing.
+Weeding, planting, taking down old fences.
+Learning the land — its seasons, its trees, its wildlife.
+Slowly understanding what had been here long before me.

 But there's a point where the land stops letting you stay occupied.
 You slow down.
 You start listening.
 And then, annoyingly, you're left with yourself.